danieldeer/heatertips/content/pages/best-propane-heater-my-top-pick.md

 guid: https://heatertips.com/?page_id=301
 title: 'Best Propane Heater: My Top Pick'
 url: /recommended-products/propane-heater/
+description: "The Mr. Heater propane heater can produce heat equivalent to 3 average 1,500W space heaters and lasts up to 5 days on the lowest setting."

 ---
 **The Mr. Heater propane heater can produce heat equivalent to 3 average 1,500W space heaters and lasts up to 5 days on the lowest setting.**